Note: Cyanogen discontinued CyanogenMod, its successor is Lineage OS. You can check the review of Lineage OS.

 Cancel Button for App Downloads

 I know most of you have tapped on the Install button of an app and 5 seconds later you’ve changed your mind.
 Now, you can cancel the app downloads from the notification itself.
 And for those yelling “Hey this is a Play Store app feature not a Nougat feature” well it is exclusive to Nougat as of now so yeah.
-Also, there’s a pause button just in case you decided that you want to download that game but on your neighbors WiFi instead.
+Also, there’s a pause button just in case you decided that you want to download that game but on your neighbor’s WiFi instead.

 Conclusion – CyanogenMod Review

 All in all, Nougat does deliver what it claims and yeah, it brings a fresh and more polished experience to Android.
-It certainly builds up a lot on what Marshmallow already perfected and this is great as it provides better user experience overall.
+It certainly builds up a lot of what Marshmallow already perfected and this is great as it provides better user experience overall.
 There are a lot more features deep within the system but I won’t cover them just for the sake of the length of the article and for the fact that I want those features to take you by surprise rather than giving you a huge Spoiler.